truenas/middleware/README.md

 ## The End Result:

-If your build completes successfully, you'll have both 32 and 64 bit release products in the release_stage directory.
+If your build completes successfully, you'll have 64 bit release products in the release_stage directory.
 You will also have a tarball in your build directory containing the entire release for easy transport.